 Within-subjects designs don't employ a traditional control group, but typically compare the pre- and post-interventions phase.
-Balanced designs, by contrast, introduce half the population with an intervention and half not, with the groups swapped around.
+Balanced designs, a specific type of within subject design, introduce half the population with an intervention and half not, with the groups swapped around.
 These are some issues and characteristics of within-subjects designs:

 - Confounding effects: They cannot eliminate the possibility that the retrieved impact is due to external factors, such as weather conditions, increased energy pricing, or a pandemic period. - Multiple-treatment interference: Participants are sequentially exposed to more than one treatment, which makes it impossible to identify the precise effect of each single treatment [1].
-This means that the combination of interventions may have 'additive, interactive, or even counteractive effects' [1], or the effect could largely be attributed to one aspect. - Combined long-term effects: Only the combined effect of nudges can be evaluated in the long term, since the treatment group has not been exposed to a particular nudge in isolation.
-This renders it impossible to determine the relative importance of the nudges. - Short-term effect 'in isolation': After having administered nudge A, a treatment-free period is included to examine the short-term effects immediately after the treatment and after several weeks.
-Thereafter, nudge B is administered.
-Please note for multiple-treatment interference after a period.
+This means that the combination of interventions may have 'additive, interactive, or even counteractive effects' [1], or the effect could largely be attributed to one aspect.
+It is thus not possible to isolate the effect. - Washout': To limit interference, a wash-out might be applied, whereby we have a treatment free period between interventions, so any effects revert back to their baseline.
+Thereafter, nudge B is administered. - Combined long-term effects: Only the combined effect of nudges can be evaluated in the long term, since the treatment group has not been exposed to a particular nudge in isolation.
+This renders it impossible to determine the relative importance of the nudges.

 Figure 2: Illustration of a within-subjects design that compares different treatments within the same group of participants.
 All groups fill out a similar pre- and post-measurement (yellow and burgundy blocks).
 Regarding the intervention (purple to red block), all participants take part in all interventions at different times.
-No control group is included in a pure withinsubjects design, as participants serve as their own control by providing baseline scores (see yellow block).
+No control group is included in a pure within-subjects design, as participants serve as their own control by providing baseline scores (see yellow block).